 Towards the end of each pregnancy I always, always cook up a bunch of food and freeze it.
 You know, to prepare for the baby apocalypse.
 After I had my second baby, my body decided to get appendicitis and I was forever grateful for that extra food in my freezer.

-(If you’re curious, here’s some of my favorite foods to freeze for postpartum.)
+(If you’re curious, here’s some of my favorite foods to freeze for postpartum.
+I really like this broccoli chicken and rice casserole!)

 One of my favorite things to make ahead and freeze are energy bites.
 I love frozen energy bites because 1) they are just even more ridiculously delicious when frozen and 2) if you make a big batch, freezing will allow them to keep longer (although these never last very long in our home).